Kaitlyn Throgmorton MPA '18 shares her experience as a Frontier Market Scouts Fellow working with IMPAQTO in Quito, Ecuador.

 What brought you to MIIS?

-While living and working in Madrid, I started to look at graduate programs.
+While living and working in Madrid in the Auxiliares de Conversación program, I started to look at graduate programs.
 I knew about the Middlebury Institute and it's language programs but I didn't know much about the other graduate programs offered.
 Once I started looking at what the Institute offers, I knew I had to apply.
 I wanted a graduate program with a strong language component, to live and work in Spanish-speaking countries and that most of the job positions I was looking at strongly favored an MPA degree.

 Tell us about your FMS (Frontier Market Scouts) experience.